truefoundry/truefoundry-docs/deployment/quickstart/fastapi-quickstart.md

 # Create a Service using TrueFoundry Templates

-In this quickstart, we will deploy a FastAPI service to TrueFoundry.
+In this quickstart, we will deploy a a REST API service using the [FastAPI framework](https://fastapi.tiangolo.com/) to TrueFoundry.
 Before moving ahead, make sure you have installed the `servicefoundry` library and created a workspace.
 If not, see how [here](./install-and-workspace.md).

 ## Create a new project
 Start a new project using one of the many templates that TrueFoundry provides.
 On your terminal, enter the following: